 Buy a backpack with wheels

-A backpack with wheels has an added advantage of pulling over at airports, train and bus stations.
+A backpack with wheels has the added advantage of pulling over at airports, train, and bus stations.
 It may not be the best for hiking but it is good for traveling.
-Pack your travel pillow, airplane eye mask and books.
+Pack your travel pillow, airplane eye mask, and books.

 If you have a wheeled backpack, pull it behind you wherever you can to avoid straining your back.

 The best backpacks for back pain should feature multiple compartments.
-Many compartments allow you to distribute the loads weight symmetrically throughout your backpack.
+Many compartments allow you to distribute the load’s weight symmetrically throughout your backpack, for instance, the laptop compartment is structured to evenly distribute the weight.

 They minimize the chances of stuffing only one side of the pack with all the weight.
 You should reduce the risks that come with carrying an unbalanced backpack.